marcomusy/pianoplayer/README.md

 ## How does it work:
 The algorithm minimizes the finger speed by searching through feasible combinations of finger sequences.
 At every note the hand position is assumed to be at rest (this can be improved in the future).
 Some weights can also be tuned.
-For example thumb is assumed to be 10% faster than index finger (set variable in Hand.weights).
+For example thumb is assumed to be 10% faster than index finger (variable in Hand.weights).
 Similarly thumb is slower when hitting a black key by 50% (in Hand.bfactor).
+The limitation of this method is that some specific fingering combinations, which are very unlikely in the fisrt place, are excluded from the search.
+For example the 3rd finger crossing the 4th.

 ## Parameters you can change: